 Debt Management Program

 Debt management programs don’t require good credit.
-Instead, the main criterion for a debt management program is regular income for monthly payments.
+Instead, the main criterion for a debt management program is a regular income for monthly payments.

 A credit counselling agency helps you figure out a realistic monthly payment amount for your debts that you can afford.
 Then, they negotiate with your creditors to reduce interest as necessary.